core45/laravel-kiriengine/README.md

 # Laravel KiriEngine Package

-A Laravel package for integrating with the KIRI Engine API for 3D scanning and modeling. **Now with memory-efficient streaming uploads using cURL!**
+A Laravel package for integrating with the KIRI Engine API for 3D scanning and modeling. **Now with memory-efficient streaming uploads using cURL and multi-tenant support!**

 ## Installation